micro-community/platform/README.md

 To destroy, `./platform infra destroy -c platforms.yaml`.

-Configuration options can be set with viper, for example [https://github.com/micro/platform/blob/cc27173/cmd/infra.go#L44](the state-store flag) can be set by setting the environment variable `MICRO_STATE_STORE`.
+Configuration options can be set with viper, for example [the state-store flag](https://github.com/micro/platform/blob/cc27173/cmd/infra.go#L44) can be set by setting the environment variable `MICRO_STATE_STORE`.

 See the [docs](docs) for more info.